physical-computation/Warp-firmware/README.md

 This copies the files from `Warp/src/boot/ksdk1.1.0/` into the KSDK tree, builds, and converts the binary to SREC.
 See 	`Warp/src/boot/ksdk1.1.0/README.md` for more. _When editing source, edit the files in `Warp/src/boot/ksdk1.1.0/`, not the files in the build location, since the latter are overwritten during each build._

 Fourth, you will need two terminal windows.
-First, in one shell window, run the firmware downloader:
+In one shell window, run the firmware downloader:

 	JLinkExe -device MKL03Z32XXX4 -if SWD -speed 100000 -CommanderScript ../../tools/scripts/jlink.commands

-Second, in the other shell window, launch the JLink RTT client<sup>1</sup>:
+In the other shell window, launch the JLink RTT client<sup>1</sup>:

 	JLinkRTTClient